Tadhg an Chomhaid Ó Briain

-Tadhg an Chomhaid Ó Briain was King of Thomond from 1459 to his death in 1466.
+Teige O'Brien or Tadhg a'Chomhaid Ó Briain was Lord of Thomond from 1459 to his death in 1466, and Chief of Clan O'Brien.

 Reign

 He built the tower of Inchiquin Castle shortly before his father's death in 1459 and made it his new residence, being the first O'Brien since the expulsion of the Normans in 1318 who had ceased to inhabit Clonroad as his chief residence.
 He took his distinctive nickname (an Chomhaid) from the lands which he had built his new head-quarters on.

 He succeeded his father Toirdhealbhach Bóg Ó Briain upon his death in 1459.
 He collected tribute from O'Neill in 1463.

 Dubhaltach Mac Fhirbhisigh described Tadhg's last feat of arms thus: